Lost Cherrees: History

 Having gone through line-up changes throughout the past two decades, the band continued writing, recording and gigging, with spells of inactivity due to the Covid 19 pandemic and departing members.

-In 2025, the line-up is Liss, Tay, Pete, Ash, Matt & Steve, with a forthcoming 5-track single, recorded and due for release in the May/June 2025.
+In 2025, the line-up was Liss, Tay, Pete, Ash, Matt & Steve, with a forthcoming 5-track single, recorded and due for release in the May/June 2025.

+In 2026, the Lost Cherrees parted company with long time drummer Matt, and were joined by Teez Riot, just before the bands appearance at the Rebellion Festival in Blackpool.